 And could we do all these things not with an attitude of suffering, but with the genuine feeling that we are actually enjoying our lives, perhaps even more than we normally do?

-Let’s use this weekend to find out!
+Let’s use the coming weekend to find out!